At a Glance

 If you can name a popular connected device, there’s a good chance you can watch Netflix on it.

-ExpressVPN offers native app support for the 4 most popular computing platforms (iOS, Android, macOS and Windows).
-Plus, they provide browser extensions for the Chrome, Safari and Firefox platforms.
+NordVPN offers native app support for the most popular computing platforms (Windows, macOS, iOS, Android, Amazon Fire, Linux, and Android TV).
+Plus, they provide browser extensions for the Chrome and Firefox platforms.

-Although ExpressVPN’s allowance of 3 simultaneous connections to the service on the same login is rather limiting, the fact that the service works with a large number of wireless router makes and models means you can protect all of your connected devices through one connection point.
+Although NordVPN’s allowance of 6 simultaneous connections to the service on the same login could be limiting for some, the fact that the service works with a large number of wireless routers means you can protect all of your connected devices through one connection point.

 Preconfigured routers are available from FlashRouters.com.